Hiya! I’m Ally from Brighton.

 I love snowboarding but I’m not that good.
 I’ve been told I’m a little bit crazy but I prefer to call it “happy” and “fun”.
 I love going to the top of things.
 I count steps, I swim in lakes, I love people watching, traveling and chatting to random people.
 I talk a lot and I’m a massive foodie!

-After ditching the dream of living in a beach hut in Brighton (too expensive), I bought a Victorian terrace with my other hand Sean in Worthing right by the sea and we absolutely love it.
+After ditching the dream of living in a beach hut in Brighton (too expensive), I bought a Victorian terrace with my other half Sean in Worthing right by the sea and we absolutely love it.
 Worthing’s where it’s at, people.

-I’ve been shooting weddings for five years and am loving every minute.
+I’ve been shooting weddings for five years and am loving it.
 My favourite moments are when people make hilarious facial expressions, or when the little people run about loving it all – I just love weddings, I think they’re ace!
 The party is the best bit – when people let their hair down.
 I also love the speeches – listening to all those people saying incredible things makes me so emotional I end up blubbering behind my camera.

 The most important things for you (aside from the obvious, you know, getting actual married part) are having a good time, getting down to your favourite tunes and putting your creative stamp on the day.
 You want a wedding photographer who you’ll get on with as a friend, who will throw shapes with you on the dancefloor and who takes awesome photos.